About William Cotter

 - Horesh, Uri and Cotter, William M. 2016.
 Current research on linguistic variation in the Arabic speaking world.
 Language and Linguistics Compass 10(8): 370-381.

 - Cotter, William M. 2016. (q) as a sociolinguistic variable in the Arabic of Gaza City, in Haddad, Youssef and Eric Potsdam (eds.).
 Perspectives on Arabic Linguistics XXVIII: Papers from the Annual Symposium on Arabic Linguistics, Gainesville, Florida, 2014.
 Amsterdam: John Benjamins.
 229-246.

 - Cotter, William M. 2016.
 One piece of the puzzle: notes on the historic interdental fricatives /θ/, /ð/, and /ðʕ/ in the Arabic dialect of Gaza City, Journal of Arabic and Islamic Studies 16: 149-162.

 - Cotter, William M. and Horesh, Uri.
 2015.
 Social integration and dialect divergence in coastal Palestine, Journal of Sociolinguistics, 19(4): 460-483.

 Book Chapters & Encyclopedia Entries:

-- Cotter, William M. (under review).
+- Cotter, William M. (to appear).
 Linguistic diversity and plurality in the Middle East and North Africa.
 In James Stanlaw (ed).
 The International Encyclopedia of Linguistic Anthropology.
 Oxford: Wiley-Blackwell.

 - Cotter, William M. and de Jong, Rudolf. (to appear).
 Lexical and Regional Variation, in Al-Wer, Enam and Uri Horesh (eds.)
 The Routledge Handbook of Arabic Sociolinguistics.
 London: Routledge.